-ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) These resources must include: I.D.1.a).(1) workspace for residents that includes ready access to computers at all clinical sites; (Core) I.D.1.a).(2) current technological resources for production of presentations, manuscripts, or portfolios; and, (Core) I.D.1.a).(3) a dedicated space to facilitate basic surgical skills training.
-(Core) I.D.1.a).(4) Internet access to appropriate full-text journals and electronic medical reference resources for education and patient care at all participating sites.
+I.D.1.a) These resources must include:

+I.D.1.a).(1) a common office space for residents that includes a sufficient number of computers and adequate workspace at the primary clinical site and at each participating site; (Core)

+I.D.1.a).(2) Internet access to appropriate full-text journals and electronic medical reference resources for education and patient care at all participating sites; and, (Core)

+I.D.1.a).(3) software resources for production of presentations, manuscripts, and portfolios; and, (Core)

+I.D.1.a).(4) online radiographic and laboratory reporting systems at the primary clinical site and all participating sites.
 (Core)

+I.D.1.b) Programs must provide for simulation and skills laboratories.
+(Core)

-- I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core)

+I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)